JohanChataigne/projet_industrialisation_ia/README.md

  ┣ 📂preprocessing
  ┃ ┣ 📜dataset_balancing.py : contains functions used to balance the dataset
  ┃ ┗ 📜preprocessing.py : contains functions used to preprocessed the dataset
  ┣ 📂test : contains unit tests files
+ ┣ 📂test-img : contains locust test images for README
  ┣ 📂threshold :
    ┣ 📜threshold.py : contains functions used to compute the best threshold to be applied for our application
  ┃ ┗ 📜best_threshold : store the value of the best   threshold computed